 The country experts identified relevant national/regional actors specialised in the field of protected areas (e.g. national or regional nature conservation authorities, NGOs, research institutions and other experts) and made the survey available to them.
-The survey was conducted between May and August 2021 and counted over 60 participants.
+The survey was conducted between May and August in 2021 and between April and August in 2022.
+In total, over 60 experts participated in the survey.
 The country experts synthesised the national responses and provided the results in a dedicated Excel file.
 To collect best practice examples provided by the survey participants systematically, the country experts revised them and prepared 'ready-to-use' case study boxes, which are partly integrated into this report.
 The full compilation of case studies is available in a separate document (Annex II).

 The methodological approach proved to be successful in deriving country-specific perspectives and insights, allowing the identification of a diversity of views and approaches for the different topics.
 For interpreting the results, however, some limitations arise.
 While the participation was high for some countries, less - or less detailed - feedback was received from other countries.
-For instance, while six respondents provided substantial feedback for Greece, only one meaningful response was submitted for Portugal.
+For instance, while six respondents provided substantial feedback for Greece, only one complete response was submitted for Portugal.
 Another limitation stems from the qualitative nature of most of the survey questions.
 The perspectives of the participants reflect their professional positions, personal opinions, impressions and knowledge as well as available time resources to participate in the survey.
 Although the country experts rechecked the results, they could not be fully validated.
 The national information is also not expected to be comprehensive and might miss some important information (e.g. on policy processes, instruments used, etc.) that are thus not included in this analysis.
 The participants were selected carefully to address that risk and to ensure high-quality responses.

-In addition to the survey, a parallel literature review was conducted to further address potential shortcomings of the survey and to supplement important information on the various aspects relevant to the development of a Trans-European Nature Network.
+In addition to the survey, a parallel literature review was conducted in 2021 to further address potential shortcomings of the survey and to supplement important information on the various aspects relevant to the development of a Trans-European Nature Network.
 The literature review is available via a literature database established in Excel, which is provided in Annex III (including a section on the methodological approach).